Last Week Tonight with John Oliver: Coal mining and Bob Murray

 On June 18, 2017, Last Week Tonights main segment was about coal mining and Bob Murray.
 In his segment, Oliver talked about safety conditions inside coal mines, specifically the 2007 Crandall Canyon Mine collapse, which killed six miners.
 Oliver criticized Murray for claiming the collapse was caused by an earthquake, despite all evidence demonstrating otherwise.
 The show ended with a costumed squirrel named "Mr. Nutterbutter", portrayed by Noel MacNeal, offering Murray with an oversized check for "3 acorns and 18 cents" with the phrase "Eat Shit, Bob" in response to Murray's company presenting its employees with low sums of money as bonuses – to which many retaliated by returning the checks, including one who returned theirs with that exact phrase written on it – and in reference to a claim that Murray supposedly got the idea to start his company from a talking squirrel.
 On June 22, Bob Murray presented a lawsuit against Oliver, HBO, and Time Warner for defamation.
 HBO believed Last Week Tonight had done nothing wrong, with a First Amendment lawyer describing the lawsuit as "frivolous."
 In February 2018, a West Virginia judge stated that he planned to dismiss the lawsuit filed by Murray as unfounded.

 After Murray's appeal to the West Virginia Supreme Court was delayed due to the impeachment of its judges, Murray offered to drop the charges and HBO accepted.
 On November 10, 2019, Oliver discussed the case in a segment about SLAPP suits, revealing that the suit cost HBO $200,000 in legal costs and tripled the show's libel insurance fees.
 Oliver acknowledged that, despite the segment being vetted, the content would likely lead to another lawsuit, and that he would stand behind his team if it were to happen.
 The segment ended with a five-minute, Times Square-set musical number featuring crude and ludicrous fictional anecdotes about Murray.
 The musical number, entitled "Eat Shit, Bob", was later nominated for the Primetime Emmy Award for Outstanding Original Music and Lyrics in 2020.

 Brian Morley

 Almost a year after the broadcast of the April 2024 episode in which the main segment was about Medicaid, former medical director of AmeriHealth Caritas Brian Morley sued Oliver and his production company, Partially Important Productions, claiming defamation for "knowingly manipulat[ing] the context" under which Morley's testimony was presented in the episode.
+On June 4, 2026, the lawsuit was dismissed in favor of Oliver and the show, by federal Judge Ronnie Abrams, keeping the show undefeated in terms of lawsuits against it, and leading many fans of the show to predict another forthcoming Bob Murray "takedown"-esque segment in the near future.